- How many people are on each program?

 - How do I pay or how am I billed for my program?

-- Is it true I get academic credits for going on an Orientation Trip?
+- Is it true I get academic credits for going on a First-Year Trip?

-- Do I need to register for RPTR 140?
+- Do I need to register for the academic credit?

-- Does my Adventure WV Orientation program count as a freshman seminar?
+- Does my Adventure WV First-Year Trip count as the required First-Year Seminar?

 Rules & Expectations